ozturkfemre/website/content/blogs/dbclustering.md

 The ***eps*** parameter defines the radius of the neighbors around a point x.
 This is called the epsilon neighborhood of x.

-The ***MinPts*** parameter is the minimum number of neighbors within the \"eps\" radius.
+The ***MinPts*** parameter is the minimum number of neighbors within the "eps" radius.
 KNN distplot can be used to determine these values.

 In the DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm, there are three types of points: core points, border points, and noise points.